Richard Lipinski: Political career

 From 1907 to 1917, Lipinski was the chairman of the SPD district of Leipzig.
 He won his first political office in 1897 during a protest election against Ernst Grenz when the latter was first elected to the Leipzig agitation committee.
 In 1898, Lipinski was a candidate in the constituency Oschatz Grimma, a stronghold of the conservatives, and lost the election.
 From 1903 to 1907, he was a member of the Reichstag.
 During the First World War, in 1917, he and the Leipzig SPD joined the USPD, which represented the war a bit differently compared to the majority of social democrats.
 In March 1918, Lipinski was brought into custody on suspicion of "attempted high treason".
 However, the revolution started before the process could begin.
 Lipinski was the chairman of this party in Leipzig until 1933.

 Between 1917 and 1922 he was a member of the Central Committee party.

 In April 1917, Lipinski, with support from Arthur Lieberasch, was involved in a strike against the reduction of food rations.
 They were cautious as trade union leaders as they were also putting forward political demands: an end to censorship and the introduction of democracy.
 They also wanted to ensure that no striker would be arrested or conscripted.
 They spoke directly with members of the local Kriegamstelle (War Ministry), who agreed to increase food deliveries to Leipzig.
 This news was relayed to a mass meeting of 10,000 strikers at Leipzig Stötteritz.
 Lipinski, Lieberasch, and Hermann Liebmann were elected to go and meet with Theobald von Bethmann Hollweg, Chancellor of Germany, the next day.
-However, when they went to Berlin, Bethmann Hollweg refused to meet them and they were dealt with by Wahneschaffe and Wilhelm Groener, head of the Kriegamst, who showed sympathy but agreed to nothing.
+However, when they went to Berlin, Bethmann Hollweg refused to meet them and they were dealt with by Wahneschaffe and Wilhelm Groener, head of the Kriegsamt, who showed sympathy but agreed to nothing.
 Meanwhile, the local union leaders stepped in to negotiate a series of concessions, including a reduction of the working week, and the imposition of overtime and Sunday work only for emergencies.
 The union leaders' readiness to accept the end of the strike without other concessions contributed to the working class' disillusion with them, and were regarded by many as social patriots.